Metric distortion Under Probabilistic Voting: Metric Distortion of Borda Under the Plackett-Luce Model

-Observe that the distortion is a bounded constant for $\theta<2$ but increases with $\theta$ (that is, when randomness in voting decreases). \textsc{Borda} is a natural and widely adopted voting rule, as it accounts for the full ranking rather than just the top choice.
+Observe that the distortion is bounded for $\theta\leq 2$ and grows with $\theta$ once the randomness in the votes becomes sufficiently small. \textsc{Borda} is a natural and widely used voting rule because it accounts for the full ranking rather than only the top choice.
 However, in the classical model, its metric distortion matches that of \textsc{Plurality}, a rule that discards most of the ranking information.
-This surprising result suggested a limitation in how the classical model evaluates voting rules.
-Our findings resolve this issue by showing that, under probabilistic voting, \textsc{Borda}'s metric distortion behaves more reasonably.
+This surprising result suggests a limitation in how the classical model evaluates voting rules.
+Our findings resolve this issue by showing that, under probabilistic voting, \textsc{Borda}'s metric distortion better reflects the information contained in the ranking.
 We first prove the lower bound with the help of an example.